elixir-circuits/circuits_gpio/README.md

 ### Can I develop code that uses GPIO on my laptop?

-The intended way to support this is to have a custom `Circuits.GPIO2.Backend` that runs on your laptop.
+The intended way to support this is to have a custom `Circuits.GPIO.Backend` that runs on your laptop.
 The [CircuitsSim](https://github.com/elixir-circuits/circuits_sim) is an example of a project that provides simulated LEDs and buttons.